isabella232/dynamic-media-classic.en-1/help/searching-assets.md

     * For each metadata value, the number of assets given the value.

 1. Repeat Step 2 as many times as necessary to list all metadata fields for the filter operation on panels.
 1. In each panel, select a metadata value to filter on.
-You can’t select more than one metadata value in each panel.
+You cannot select more than one metadata value in each panel.

    Assets that match all the values you selected appear in the Browse panel.